 His work is represented in numerous public collections, including the Imperial War Museum; and the Wordsworth Trust (Grasmere).
 The Mervyn Peake Archive, which includes original drawings, is held by the British Library.

-Further reading: John Batchelor, Mervyn Peake. a biographical and critical exploration, London: Duckworth, 1974; Colin Manlove (rev Clare L Taylor), ‘Peake, Mervyn Laurence (1911-1968)’, in H C G Matthew and Brian Harrison (eds), Oxford Dictionary of National Biography, Oxford University Press, 2004, vol 43, pages 269-271; John Watney, Mervyn Peake, London: Michael Joseph, 1976; G Peter Winnington (editor), Mervyn Peake.
+Further reading: John Batchelor, Mervyn Peake. a biographical and critical exploration, London: Duckworth, 1974; Colin Manlove (rev Clare L Taylor), ‘Peake, Mervyn Laurence (1911-1968)’, in H C G Matthew and Brian Harrison (eds), Oxford Dictionary of National Biography, Oxford University Press, 2004, vol 43, pages 269-271; John Watney, Mervyn Peake, London: Michael Joseph, 1976; G Peter Winnington (ed), Mervyn Peake.
 The Man and His Art, London: Peter Owen Publishers, 2006; G Peter Winnington, Vast Alchemies.
 The Life and Work of Mervyn Peake, London: Peter Owen Publishers, 2000; Malcolm Yorke, Mervyn Peake: My Eyes Mint Gold: A Life, London: John Murray, 2000